 Dominating the legal field is the Commentaries of the Law of England by Sir William Blackstone, which first appeared in 1765.
 Reference works such as almanacs and catalogues continue to educate us by revealing the day-to-day workings of society.++++The below data was compiled from various identification fields in the bibliographic record of this title.

-This data is provided as an additional tool in helping to insure edition identification: ++++British LibraryT097045Compiled by William Brown.
-[London]: In the Savoy: printed by E. and R. Nutt, and R.
+This data is provided as an additional tool in helping to insure edition identification: ++++Harvard University Law LibraryN012363Compiled by William Brown, whose name appears on the titlepage to vol. 2.